-The 2030 Transit Corridor System Plan is is a long-range multi-modal transportation plan adopted by the Metropolitan Transit Commission (MTC) on November 15, 2006.
-The plan identifies five primary transportation corridors for rapid transit, calling for 25 miles of commuter rail, 21 miles of light rail (including the 9.6 miles of the existing LYNX Blue Line), 16 miles of streetcar, 14 miles of bus rapid transit, and an expanded network of buses and other transit services.
-The University Research Park Area Plan boundaries are located just west of the proposed LYNX Blue Line Extension Northeast Corridor Light Rail Project.
-The proximity to this proposed project, particularly to the proposed light rail stations, University City Boulevard Station, Mc-Cullough Station and JW Clay Station, were taken into consideration while developing the plan and recommendations pertaining to transportation.
+The 2030 Transit Corridor System Plan is a long-range multi-modal transportation plan that identifies five transportation corridors, a series of Center City improvements, and enhanced bus service and facility improvements throughout the region.
+The University Research Park Area Plan boundaries are located just west of the LYNX Blue Line's Northeast Corridor extension.
+The proximity to this transportation option, particularly the planned station at the intersection of JW Clay Boulevard and Tryon Street, was taken into consideration while developing the plan and recommendations pertaining to transportation and transit.